Anonymous social media: Controversy

 Apps such as Formspring, Ask, Sarahah, Whisper, and Secret have elicited discussion around the rising popularity of anonymity apps, including debate and anticipation about this social sharing class.
 As more and more platforms join the league of anonymous social media, there is growing concern about the ethics and morals of anonymous social networking as cases of cyber-bullying, and personal defamation occurs.
 Formspring, also known as spring.me, and Ask.fm have both been associated with teen suicides as a result of cyberbullying on the sites.
 Formspring has been associated with at least three teen suicides and Ask.fm with at least five.

 For instance, the app Secret got shut down due to its escalated use of cyberbullying.
-The app Yik Yak has also helped to contribute to more cyberbullying situations and, in turn, was blocked on some school networks Their privacy policy meant that users could not be identified without a subpoena, search warrant, or court order.
+The app Yik Yak has also helped to contribute to more cyberbullying situations and, in turn, was blocked on some school networks.
+Their privacy policy meant that users could not be identified without a subpoena, search warrant, or court order.
 Another app called After School also sparked controversy for its app design that lets students post any anonymous content.
 Due to these multiple controversies, the app has been removed from both Apple and Google app stores.
 As the number of people using these platforms multiplies, unintended uses of the apps have increased, urging popular networks to enact in-app warnings and prohibit the use for middle and high school students.
 70% of teens admit to making an effort to conceal their online behavior from their parents.
-Even Snapchat has same relation to the health of children after using social media.
-This an app that is meant to be quick and simple but in many ways it can be overwhelming.
-A person can post something, and it be gone in seconds.
+Even Snapchat has some relation to the health of children after using social media.
+This is an app that is meant to be quick and simple but in many ways it can be overwhelming.
+A person can post something, and it will be gone in seconds.
 Oftentimes, the post that was made was inappropriate and harmful to another person.
 It's a never-ending cycle.